Chapter

 of the Silver Circle, the world’s leading magical authority, but it

 also had connections to Faerie.
-I remembered traders of all sorts
+I remembered traders striding up and

-striding up and down this street, levitating pallets of goods behind
+down this street, levitating pallets of goods behind them, buying,

-them, buying and selling and chatting with the colorful part-fey,
+selling, and chatting with the colorful part-fey, part-humans that had

 They were gone,